ryan-policheri/EnglandAndSuch/source/sports/sports.rst

 Football
 --------
-England's major football league is the *Premier League*.
+Football is probably the most popular sport in England.
+It is played at all different ages and different levels of competiton, from kids in the street to professionals in enormous stadiums.
+England's major professional football league is the Premier League.
 This league is the home for all of the professional football clubs that are based in popular English cities.
 Here is a list of the more famous teams that compete in the Premier League:

 * Arsenal F.C.
 * Manchester United F.C.